The Professional Grant provides financial assistance for costs associated with academic and professional development to graduate students

 -- Deadline and Policies --

-Events involving travel plans should occur at least one (1) month after the submission deadline.
+Applications for events involving travel plans should occur at least one (1) month after the submission deadline.

-Events that don't require travel should be submitted before expenses occur.
+Applications for non-travel events should be submitted before expenses occur.

 -- Eligible Opportunities--